lucalullo/pr-slicer/README.md

 - large repositories may use reduced or sampled analysis to remain bounded;
 - a single-group result can be the correct result when no safe split is supported by the available evidence.

-## Release status
+## Status

-PR Slicer 0.1.0 is an **Experimental / Technical Preview**.
+PR Slicer 0.1.0 is experimental and pre-1.0.
+The planner, verification model, and public API may evolve as broader real-world validation continues.

-The main correctness target is deliberately narrow and testable:
+The main correctness target for this release is deliberately narrow and testable:

 > **When PR Slicer proposes and materializes a verified stack, the complete stack must reconstruct the
 > original Git head tree exactly.**